heartnoxill/Datacamp/README.md

 - Statistical Thinking in Python (Part 1)
 - Statistical Thinking in Python (Part 2)
 - Case Study: School Budgeting with Machine Learning in Python

+## Data Engineering with Python Path

+- Data Engineering for Everyone
+- Introduction to Scala
+- Introduction to Data Engineering